spraakbanken/korp-backend/README.md

 ## Running the backend

-To run the backend, simply run korp.py:
+To run the backend, simply run `run.py`:

-    python3 korp.py
+    python3 run.py

-The backend should then be reachable in your web browser on the port you configured in config.py, for example `http://localhost:1234`.
+The backend should then be reachable in your web browser on the port you configured in `config.py`, for example `http://localhost:1234`.

 During development or while testing your configuration, use the flag `dev` for automatic reloading.

-    python3 korp.py dev
+    python3 run.py dev

 For deployment, [Gunicorn](http://gunicorn.org/) works well.

-    gunicorn --worker-class gevent --bind 0.0.0.0:1234 --workers 4 --max-requests 250 --limit-request-line 0 korp:app
+    gunicorn --worker-class gevent --bind 0.0.0.0:1234 --workers 4 --max-requests 250 --limit-request-line 0 'run:create_app()'

 ## Cache management